a2htray/faq/语言/英语/sentences001.md

 * Because of Haskell great type system that allows us to know a lot about functions just by knowing its type declaration.

+* Elon Musk, the founder of SpaceX, **the firm which built the Falcon Heavy**, had been `frank about` **the possibility that the launcher might fail**.

+* In a nice bit of cross-promotion, the cargo for the flight was a sports car made by Tesla.